 - ½ teaspoon salt

-- Wash, dry and coarsely grate the cucumber, skin on, with the large holes of a box grater.
+- Prepare 1 packed cup (6 oz) cucumber, grated with the large holes of a box grater.
+Keep the peel on.

 - Drain the cucumber by squeezing out its liquid with your hands.
 You can do that over a plate or bowl.
 Discard the liquid.

 - To a medium bowl, add the grated and squeezed cucumber, 1 cup Greek yogurt, 2 tablespoons fresh herbs (finely chopped), 1 tablespoon lemon juice, 1 tablespoon extra virgin olive oil, 1 clove garlic (finely grated), and ½ teaspoon salt.